Face2Text: Collecting an Annotated Image Description Corpus for the Generation of Rich Face Descriptions: Introduction

 \section{Introduction}

 This paper describes an annotation project that is being conducted by a cross-disciplinary group of researchers at the University of Malta, the RIVAL (Research In Vision And Language) group, to create a corpus of human face images annotated with rich textual descriptions.
 The initial goal of the project was to investigate in general how users describe images of human faces, and ultimately to create a resource that could be used to train a system to generate descriptions potentially as varied and rich as possible, thus moving the state-of-the-art of automatic description generation for images of faces from a feature-based process to one that takes advantage of complex textual descriptions.
-Here we report on a preliminary version of the corpus, focussing on how it was collected and evaluated.\footnote{The corpus will shortly be released to the public.
-The current version is available upon request.}
+Here we report on a preliminary version of the corpus, focussing on how it was collected and evaluated.\footnote{The corpus can be downloaded by visiting \url{https://github.com/mtanti/face2text-dataset/}.}